swornim00/Arducom/readme.md

 #Arducom
 Arducom is Arduino Serial Communication Libraries written in different languages.
-Currently in python and C++.
+Currently have libraries written in,
+1. PHP,
+2. C++.

 ##Arducom C++ Library
 Written in C++.